Christian Walker Player Props: Diamondbacks vs. Reds

 Christian Walker At The Plate

-- Among qualifying hitters in MLB, he ranks 64th in batting average, 58th in on-base percentage, and 16th in slugging.
+- Among the qualified hitters in MLB play, he ranks 67th in batting average, 57th in on-base percentage, and 16th in slugging.

-- In 60.6% of his 94 games this season, Walker has picked up at least one hit.
-He's also had 27 multi-hit games.

-- Walker has driven home a run in 38 games this season (40.4%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on seven occasions..
+- Walker has driven home a run in 38 games this year (40.0%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on seven occasions..

-- He has scored in 45 games this year (47.9%), including multiple runs in five games.
+- He has scored in 45 of 95 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.